cgarciae/ciclo/README.md

 # Ciclo
-_Training loop utilities and abstractions for the JAX ecosystem_
+_Training loop utilities and abstractions for JAX_

 `ciclo` is a library for training loops in JAX.
-It provides a set of utilities and abstractions to build complex training loops and higher-level JAX frameworks.
+It provides a set of utilities and abstractions to build complex training loops and higher-level frameworks.

-**Main Features**
+**Features**

 ✔️ Training utilities <br>
 ✔️ Loop language <br>